 In the canon of great horror writing, Stephen King, Edgar Allan Poe, H.P.
 Lovecraft, Bram Stoker, and Mary Shelley tend to dominate the craft.
 But Mother Goose isn’t too far behind.
-Yes, that fictional grande dame of kiddie poems has got a bit of a dark streak, as evidenced by the unexpectedly sinister theories surrounding the origins of these 11 well-known nursery rhymes.
+Yes, that fictional grande dame of kiddie poems has got a bit of a dark streak, as evidenced by the unexpectedly sinister theories surrounding the origins of these 10 well-known nursery rhymes.

-2. GOOSEY GOOSEY GANDER // 1784
+2. Goosey Goosey Gander // 1784

-3. JACK AND JILL // 1765
+3. Jack and Jill // 1765

-6. THREE BLIND MICE // 1805
+6. Three Blind Mice // 1805

 “Three Blind Mice” is supposedly yet another ode to Bloody Mary’s reign, with the trio in question believed to be a group of Protestant bishops—Hugh Latimer, Nicholas Radley, and The Archbishop of Canterbury, Thomas Cranmer—who (unsuccessfully) conspired to overthrow the queen and were burned at the stake for their heresy.
 Critics suggest that the blindness in the title refers to their religious beliefs.

-Even with the lyrical switch-out, any reference to the poem still has the ability to offend.
-In 2004, two passengers sued Southwest Airlines was for intentional infliction of emotional distress and negligent infliction of emotional distress, following an incident where a flight attendant used the rhyme in a humorous fashion during takeoff when she told passengers: “Eeny meeny miny mo, Please sit down it’s time to go.”
+Even with the lyrical switch-out, a reference to the poem can still be offensive.
+In 2004, two Black passengers sued Southwest Airlines for intentional infliction of emotional distress and negligent infliction of emotional distress, following an incident where a flight attendant used the rhyme in a humorous fashion during takeoff when she told passengers: “Eeny meeny miny mo, Please sit down it’s time to go.”
 (The court sided with the airline.)

-9. ROCK-A-BYE BABY // 1765
+9. Rock-A-Bye Baby // 1765

 One interpretation of this famous lullaby is that it is about the son of King James II of England and Mary of Modena.
-It is widely believed that the boy was not their son at all, but a child who was brought into the birthing room and passed off as their own in order to ensure a Roman Catholic heir to the throne.
+It’s widely believed that the boy was not their son at all, but a child who was brought into the birthing room and passed off as their own in order to ensure a Roman Catholic heir to the throne.

 Considering that some of today’s classic nursery rhymes are more than two centuries old, there are often several theories surrounding their origins—and not a lot of sound proof about which argument is correct.
 But of all the alleged nursery rhyme backstories, “Ring Around the Rosie” is probably the most infamous.
 Though its lyrics and even its title have gone through some changes over the years, the most popular contention is that the sing-songy verse refers to the 1665 Great Plague of London.
 “The rosie” is the rash that covered the afflicted, the smell from which they attempted to cover up with “a pocket full of posies.”
 The plague killed nearly 15 percent of the country’s population, which makes the final verse—“Ashes!
 Ashes!
 We all fall down”—rather self-explanatory.

 But Snopes labels this reading false, and quotes folklorist Philip Hiscock with a more likely suggestion: That the nursery rhyme probably has its origins “in the religious ban on dancing among many Protestants in the nineteenth century, in Britain as well as here in North America.
 Adolescents found a way around the dancing ban with what was called in the United States the ‘play-party.’
 Play-parties consisted of ring games which differed from square dances only in their name and their lack of musical accompaniment.
 They were hugely popular, and younger children got into the act, too.”